Project-Pandora-Game/pandora-documentation/asset_creation/Asset_creation_tutorial.md

 The asset editor screen itself consists of three tabs in the default configuration.
 From left to right:
 - the items tab - used for equipping and editing assets (editing an asset changes the tab to the layer management tab)
 - the layer tab - which is currently empty as you there is no layer selected in the layer management tab
-- a view of the character model after transformations by changing poses (in the poses tab) - used for checking how the chaarcter would look in-game
+- a view of the character model after transformations by changing poses (in the poses tab) - used for checking how the character would look in-game

-Navigation is done via the top bar in each tab, where you can create a new tab, close one or change the contents the tab shall show. **Please make extensive use of the (?) buttons that give you contextual help about most elements.**
+Navigation is done via the top bar in each tab, where you can create a new tab, close one or change the contents the tab shall show to customize the editor to your preferred work flow.
+You can switch what any tab shows at any time without losing the progress in those tabs. **Please make extensive use of the (?) buttons that give you contextual help about most elements.**

 In the following sections, all available commons tabs will be explained briefly.